everval/LongMemory.jl/docs/src/about.md

 [Parametric Estimators for Long Memory](@ref) contains the documentation for the functions to estimate time series long memory models by parametric methods.
 Of particular interest is the ARFIMA model.

+## Classic Estimation

+[Classic Estimator for the Hurst Effect](@ref) contains the documentation for the functions to estimate the rescaled range (R/S) statistic and the Hurst coefficient.

 ## List of Functions

 [Index](@ref) contains the list of all the functions in the package.